Bringing AI into hardware design reviews

 What DRCY looks for

-With a powerful data and context foundation, DRCY handles repeatable, first-pass checks at scale.
+With access to designs, datasheets, and organizational context, DRCY handles repeatable, first-pass checks at scale.
 It validates documented constraints, cross-references components, and surfaces potential issues early, directly inside existing workflows.

 In practice, DRCY looks for common but costly design issues, including: